Border Gateway Protocol Complexity

 Intra-subnet layer 3 forwarding implements /128 for hosts, which is propagated with updates across the network.
 At a host level, nothing changes.
 It can use DHCP or other mechanisms to get its address.
 Now that we are using /128, we don’t need to use the IPv6 forwarding table for this prefix.
 Instead, we can put the /128 into IPv6 Neighbor Discovery ( ND ) entries.

 This is how the ND cache is implemented on hardware-based platforms.
 There is no difference between ND entities and 128-host routes in the IPv6 routing table.
-The Important point is that you can use ND entries instead of the IPv6 forwarding table, which by default in most platforms has small table sizes.
+The critical point is that you can use ND entries instead of the IPv6 forwarding table, which, by default, has small table sizes on most platforms.

 For example, the Juniper EX series can have 32k ND entities but only 1K IPv6 entries.
 This design trick can significantly increase the number of hosts under an IPv6 microsegmentation design.